Last Updated on June 20, 2021 by Christine Kaaloa

 And now for my second wall…

-When I was last in Korea, everything was PC based and Microsoft Internet Explorer ruled as ‘king of the internet browsers’.
+In Korea, a majority of computer users are PC-based.
+Microsoft Internet Explorer ruled as ‘king of the internet browsers’.

-If you were a Mac owner (which does not work with IE), you were screwed with a nail and a jackhammer!
-Life for Mac owners is a painful ordeal in Korea.
+If you are a Mac owner, you were screwed with a nail and a jackhammer!
+Apple stores are still sparsely located in Korea.

 Fortunately, ever since Korea let Apple into the country, foreign-friendly banks like KEB seem to be awakening to the Mac-discrimination problem.
 KEB now offers a downloadable online Mac banking application (click here), which Mac users can install on their computer to make online banking easier and it speak flawless English.
 The application works like a charm and I can bank from all corners of the globe!